-2023/24 UKRI Policy Internships Scheme Testimonials from Past Interns Student I: Completing this placement has further cemented my desire to work in policy/ the civil service after the completion of my PhD, as I have seen first-hand how the work undertaken in this context can have real immediate impact, making it feel at times more dynamic than an academic environment.
+Student 1: Completing this placement has further cemented my desire to work in policy/ the civil service after the completion of my PhD, as I have seen first-hand how the work undertaken in this context can have real immediate impact, making it feel at times more dynamic than an academic environment.

 Student 2: Overall, I enjoyed the internship despite the challenge of tackling a completely new topic and found it a useful opportunity to think about possible careers outside academia.
 I would definitely recommend the scheme to other PhD students.

-Supervisor I: She was brilliant, she very quickly got to grips with the natural capital framework, login chains, beaver context and what we wanted to achieve from her placement.
+Supervisor 1: She was brilliant, she very quickly got to grips with the natural capital framework, login chains, beaver context and what we wanted to achieve from her placement.
 The main output was a paper setting out the cultural benefits of beaver reintroduction in England, which we plan to use as a framework for case studies to build the evidence around the cultural benefits of beaver.
 She was keen to get some stakeholder engagement experience, so we involved her in an external workshop with key stakeholders and she helped facilitate one of the breakout sessions and fed back the results.

 Supervisor 2: She's been working on a Rapid Evidence Review of agri-environment arable option impact and has delivered a significant amount of high-quality work for us.
 She's also fedback that she's very pleased with the way she's been able to integrate into our immediate team, as well as the opportunities for work shadowing across a wide range of NE work areas, and with Defra colleagues.
-How will we be Recruiting?

 If you are interested in becoming an intern at Natural England please complete an application following the scheme guidance and we will select candidates for interview on that basis.

-Security Restrictions Successful candidates must pass basic security checks.
+Successful candidates must pass basic security checks.

-Working Arrangements and Location

 Natural England has a number of offices and field stations located across the country.
 Where you will be based is dependent on your current location and that of your host team in Natural England, but we will look to minimise travel requirements.
-Natural England is happy to accommodate flexible/part-time arrangements and working from home - although the full benefits of the internship will be realised by spending at least some time in the office/field station where the student can interact with other staff and engage with Natural England ways of working.
+Natural England is happy to accommodate flexible/part-time working and working from home - although the full benefits of the internship will be realised by spending at least some time in the office/field station where the student can interact with other staff and engage with Natural England ways of working.
 We will look for opportunities to attend meetings relevant to the project, especially when there is the opportunity to observe or participate in meetings with stakeholders or Defra policy staff.

-Contact

-Name: Dr Humphrey Crick
+Name: Professor Humphrey Crick

 Email: Humphrey.crick@naturalengland.org.uk